onwongjan2002/CKA-Certification-Course-2025/Day 29/README.md

   ttlSecondsAfterFinished: 60
   # This field tells Kubernetes to automatically delete the Job object 60 seconds after it finishes (either success or failure).
   # Useful for keeping the cluster clean and avoiding accumulation of completed Jobs.
-  completions: 1
+  completions: 2
-  # Specifies how many successful completions are needed for the Job to be considered finished.
+  # Total number of successful Pod completions needed for the Job to succeed.
-  # Here, we require just 1 successful Pod run.
+  # - If set to 1: Only one Pod needs to complete successfully for the Job to finish.
+  # - If set to 2: Two Pods must each complete successfully (sequentially or in parallel, depending on 'parallelism').
+  parallelism: 2
+  # Number of Pods that can run concurrently.
+  # - If parallelism is 2 and completions is 2, both Pods can run at the same time.
+  # - If parallelism is 1 and completions is 2, Pods will run one after another (sequentially).
   backoffLimit: 4
   # Specifies how many times Kubernetes should retry a failed Pod before considering the Job itself as failed.
   # If the Pod fails 4 times, the Job will be marked as failed.